Congruence relations of GSpin Shimura varieties: Introduction

-The structure of the paper is the following: In the section 2 we review the definition of the Hecke polynomial and B\"ultel's work on the ``group theoretic congruence relation" in \cite{B}.
-In section 3 we introduce the background needed to state the conjecture \eqref{conj} precisely for Hodge type Shimura varieties.
-In section 4 we review the ordinary congruence relation proved by Hong\cite{Hong}.
-In section 5 we review the definition of GSpin Shimura varieties.
-In section 6 we prove the claim in the split cases; Finally in section 7, we compute the Hecke polynomial, showing that one can factor it in the same way as Koskivirta\cite{K}, which kills all possible basic cycles, and deduce the conjecture \eqref{conj} in the quasi-split case.
+The structure of the paper is the following: In section\ref{HkpB} I review the definition of the Hecke polynomial and B\"ultel's work \cite{B} on the ``group theoretic congruence relation".
+In section\ref{Stconj} I introduce the background needed to state conjecture \ref{conj} precisely for Hodge type Shimura varieties.
+In section\ref{ordcon} I review the ordinary congruence relation by Hong\cite{Hong}.
+In section\ref{shim} I review the definition of GSpin Shimura varieties.
+In section\ref{split} I prove the conjecture in the split cases; Finally in section\ref{quasi}, I compute the Hecke polynomial, showing that one can factor it in the same way as Koskivirta\cite{K} did so that a particular simple factor kills all possible basic cycles, and deduce the conjecture in the quasi-split non split case.